 Palo Alto Networks (PANW) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the security software maker had gained 3.35% in the past month.
-In that same time, the Computer and Technology sector gained 7.7%, while the S&P 500 gained 3.13%.
+Prior to today's trading, shares of the security software maker had gained 5.46% over the past month.
+This has lagged the Computer and Technology sector's gain of 7.45% and the S&P 500's gain of 5.67% in that time.

-Investors will be hoping for strength from Palo Alto Networks as it approaches its next earnings release.
+Wall Street will be looking for positivity from Palo Alto Networks as it approaches its next earnings report date.
 On that day, Palo Alto Networks is projected to report earnings of $0.92 per share, which would represent year-over-year growth of 53.33%.
 Meanwhile, our latest consensus estimate is calling for revenue of $1.71 billion, up 23.65% from the prior-year quarter.

-PANW's full-year Zacks Consensus Estimates are calling for earnings of $4.01 per share and revenue of $6.89 billion.
-These results would represent year-over-year changes of +59.13% and +25.18%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $4.01 per share and revenue of $6.89 billion, which would represent changes of +59.13% and +25.18%, respectively, from the prior year.

 Investors should also note any recent changes to analyst estimates for Palo Alto Networks.
 These recent revisions tend to reflect the evolving nature of short-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 0.42% higher.
-Palo Alto Networks currently has a Zacks Rank of #1 (Strong Buy).
+Over the past month, the Zacks Consensus EPS estimate has moved 0.42% higher.
+Palo Alto Networks is holding a Zacks Rank of #1 (Strong Buy) right now.

-Valuation is also important, so investors should note that Palo Alto Networks has a Forward P/E ratio of 47.87 right now.
-Its industry sports an average Forward P/E of 30.61, so we one might conclude that Palo Alto Networks is trading at a premium comparatively.
+Investors should also note Palo Alto Networks's current valuation metrics, including its Forward P/E ratio of 49.74.
+This valuation marks a premium compared to its industry's average Forward P/E of 30.95.

 The Security industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 75, putting it in the top 30% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 75, which puts it in the top 30% of all 250+ industries.